rust-gamedev/rust-gamedev.github.io/content/news/051/index.md

 to more complex and detailed mechanics while retaining correct, clean, and bug-free code.

 CyberGate Playground is a passion project.
-If you're interested in the game's progress, join the [Discord server][cybergate-discord]
+If you're interested in the game's progress, join the [Discord server][cybergate-discord].

 [cybergate-shorts]: https://youtube.com/@cyber-gate/shorts
 [cybergate-discord]: https://discord.gg/P3D8weeQ7Z